IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

     }
 ```

 The empty brackets in `@Transaction()` tells us that this function is intended to change the contents of the ledger.
 Transactions like this are typically __submitted__ (as opposed to __evaluated__) - more on that later in this tutorial!
 The function is called `createMyAsset` and it takes `myAssetId` and a `value`, both of which are strings.
 When this transaction is submitted, a new asset will be created, with key `myAssetId` and value `value`.
-For example if we were to create "001", "A juicy delicious pineapple", then when we later read the value of key "001", we'll learn the value of that particular state is "A juicy delicious pineapple".
+For example if we were to create "001", "A juicy delicious pineapple", then when we later read the value of key `001`, we'll learn the value of that particular state is `A juicy delicious pineapple`.

 Now, take a look at the next transaction: